hugomods/site/content/blog/tutorials/how-to-use-hugo-modules/index.md

 Firstly, we need to initialize the module for your site or theme via `hugo mod init MODULE_PATH`.

-The `MODULE_PATH` is the identifier of your theme or site, please replace it with your own.
+The `MODULE_PATH` is the identifier of your theme or site, please replace it with your own, for example,

 ```sh
 hugo mod init github.com/hugomods/site